rotexsoft/leanorm/README.md

 ![LeanORM Classes](class-diagram.svg)

 ## Documentation
+Documentation for the non-stable 1.X version of this package is located at http://rotexsoft.github.io/leanorm/

-Documentation can be found [here](docs/index.md).
+Documentation for the most recent 2.X+ version can be found [here](docs/index.md).

-Please submit an issue (preferably with a pull request) to address mistakes or ommissions in the documentation or to propose improvements to the documentation.
+Please submit an issue (preferably with a pull request) to address mistakes or omissions in the documentation or to propose improvements to the documentation.